Basis-Theory/basistheory-integration-guides/collections/guides/use/reveal-card-data-with-elements.md

 ---
 # Reveal Card Data with React

-This following guide shows how you can safely reveal tokenized data to your users, without ever touching the detokenized data directly, therefore reducing your scope.
+This guide shows how you can safely reveal tokenized data to your users, without ever touching the detokenized data directly, keeping your systems out of compliance scope.

 It’s assumed on this guide that you are already familiar with the Basis Theory platform, but if that is not the case, please take a look at our getting started [guides](https://developers.basistheory.com/getting-started) before going further.

 ## Creating an Expiring Application

-Token data can only be retrieved using Basis Theory Elements with an <a href="https://docs.basistheory.com/#applications-application-types">expiring</a> application.
-This restriction is in place because when retrieving token data with Elements, by nature, the API key is publicly exposed by the browser network calls.
+Basis Theory Elements can only retrieve token data by using an API key issued by an <a href="https://docs.basistheory.com/#applications-application-types">expiring</a> application.
+This restriction is in place because the API key may be publicly exposed by the browser network calls when retrieving token data within a web application.
-An `expiring` application has an expiration date, meaning that after a specified amount of time (up to 1 day), the application API key can no longer be used so the risk of having this API key publicly exposed is possibly mitigated.
+An `expiring` application has an expiration date, meaning that after a specified amount of time (up to 1 day), the application's API key expires and can no longer be used.
+This mitigates the risk of publicly exposing this API key.

-The following steps address how you can create an `expiring` application:
+The following steps outline how to create an `expiring` application:

 ### Enable "Create Expiring Application" on a Private Application

-Applications of the `expiring` type are created from `private` applications, instead of a `management` application like other application types.
-This is done so the `expiring` application permissions are initially inherited from the parent `private` application, but still with the possibility of scoping permissions further down during creation.
+An `expiring` application can only be created by a `private` application, and not by a `management` application as is required for other application types.
+An `expiring` application can only be granted access to resources within the parent `private` application's scope of access.
+In particular, this means that an `expiring` application cannot be granted access to tokens that are not accessible by the parent `private` application.
-The `private` application in question must either have the `token:read` <a href="https://developers.basistheory.com/concepts/access-controls/#permissions">permission</a> or an [access rule](https://developers.basistheory.com/concepts/access-controls/#what-are-access-rules) that has the permission in order for revealing token values to be possible.
+In order for an `expiring` applications to be used to reveal token values, the issuing `private` application must either have the `token:read` <a href="https://developers.basistheory.com/concepts/access-controls/#permissions">permission</a> or an [access rule](https://developers.basistheory.com/concepts/access-controls/#what-are-access-rules) that grants the `token:read` permission to a subset of tokens.
 To enable a `private` application to create expiring applications, simply set the toggle in the Customer Portal, either during the `private` application creation or when updating an existing one:

 ![Image of Create Expiring Application toggle in the portal](/assets/images/elements_reveal/enable_expiring_applications.png)